-Every amateur as well as professional player must be in need of having an arsenal of superb skills so as to outperform his opponent and emerge as victorious at the end of the day.
+In Badminton every, amateur as well as professional player, must be in need of having an arsenal of superb skills so as to outperform his opponent and emerge as victorious at the end of the day.
 He must also be in want of sharpening and mastering these useful skills simultaneously.

 We have brought for you a highly helpful guide that will surely hone your Badminton skills and assist you in many ways such as; winning games, maintaining supremacy over opponents and becoming popular and role model for others.